 Sec.
 12-259 – Local phone service required.

-At least one landline telephone with the ability to call 911 shall be available in the main level common area in the short term rental.
+Each short term rental shall have reliable cell phone service for every room in the rental unit or at least one landline telephone with the ability to call 911 available in the main level common area in the short term rental.

 Sec.
 12-260 – Parking standards.

 All parking must comply with this Article, and all other applicable sections of the County’s Code of Ordinances.
-In addition, all vehicles associated with the short term rental, whether in the possession or control of the owner, short term rental representative, or occupant(s), shall only be parked within a driveway or in a designated parking area as indicated on the short term rental license application.
-Occupant(s) shall not be permitted to park more than two vehicles at any one time on the short term rental property or on the street or swale.
+In addition, all vehicles associated with the short term rental, whether in the possession or control of the owner, short term rental representative, or occupant(s), shall not be parked within the right-of-way of any County/public road or on or along any other road or street in such a way as to impede traffic, hinder access or violate any subdivision/home owner’s association rules or regulations.

 Sec.
 12-261 – Solid waste handling and containment.